 Include Natural Keywords In The Introduction

 Apart from this, one major mistake that most people do while using long-tail keywords is that they try to fit them everywhere in the blog.
-This is not beneficial in any way instead it can put negative effects on your Google rankings.
+This is an outdated tactic.
+It’s not beneficial in any way anymore, and it can put negative effects on your Google rankings.
 You should make sure to fit your long keywords in the blog in a natural manner.
 However, if you observe well, then you will notice that most long-tail keywords sound unnatural.
-And if you use them without any add-ons, then you might get Google penalty.
+And if you use them without any add-ons, then you might get a Google penalty.

 Create Subheadings Around The Keywords

-- Use LSI Strategy- In simple words, LSI strategy means using the synonyms of your specific long-tail keyword to prevent keyword stuffing.
+LSI (Latent Semantic Indexing) Keywords are conceptually related terms that search engines use to deeply understand your content.
+In simple words, LSI strategy means using the synonyms of your specific long-tail keyword to prevent keyword stuffing.
 After the release of the Google Hummingbird algorithm, LSI strategy has become important for search engine optimization.
-So use synonyms of your keyword to create a subheading
+So use synonyms of your keyword to create a subheading.

 Now you don’t have to stress about the synonyms, you can use whatever you want.
 Just make sure they are getting along with the content naturally and the flow is not robotic.